cesarenaldi/iniettore/README.md

 #### Eager singletons
 A mapping marked as `EAGER, SINGLETON` gets created at registration time.
-All the required dependencies must be already registered in the current container or in one of its ancestors.
+All the required dependencies must be already registered in the current context or in one of its ancestors.

-Eager singletons gets destroyed when the corresponding container is destoroyed.
+Eager singletons gets destroyed when the corresponding context is destoroyed.

 ```javascript
 import iniettore from 'iniettore'